mpavlov/mpavlov.github.io/resume.md

  * Worked on a low-latency high-throuhgput self-healing AWS pipeline for student skill profiling
    * Every day, processed over 10 million assessment results and constructed updated skill profiles for 1 million students
    * Entire infrastructure was code-driven, so that a complete environment (50+ hosts) could be generated from scratch in under 15 mins
-   * Served as team lead and product owner
+   * Served as developer, architect, team lead, product owner
  * Led a team that aimed to increase engineering productivity via tech tools that remove common pain points (e.g., service discovery, containerization)
  * Led some engineering recruiting efforts, including organizing company presence at conferences, interviewing at all 4 stages of our process, designing new interview questions and fine-tuning the steps in the process itself